 Left not Cerwin-Vega but another US brand - 'University' for powerful guitar tubes used instead for recorded music.
 NFB loop on the above warm EL84 amplifier is 18dB for -65dB, guitar tube KT88 in cold, analytical harman/kardon Citation II needs 32dB for -90dB noise.

 ...created as BBC monitors in 1964 before other brands took the helm as in KEF or Goodmans speakers for the new silicon wafer Solid State semiconductors.
 The E.A.R.
 509 is probably the world's most sought after tube amplifier but of scrappy under-chassis build resembling the circuit board type Radford MA50 Renaissance by Woodside Electronics.
-Left hand mouse button click on images.
+Left hand mouse button click on images..

+replacement.
+Volt Loudspeakers.
+Below a rare sight, Mercedes Fintail with European headlight style, middle class and styled by Wendler of Germany, so well received that a Bentley version was offered for the upper class - today's Rolls Royce Phantom is German.
 Right, the SONY PSX-75 was a lower-middle-class turntable with a tonearm designed to cope with warped vinyl records.
 These were for people that couldn't buy new records and they were bought by the same social class as the mass-market Mercedes Fintail above that is a rust rotter.
 Time hasn't been a friend of the Biotracer either, often troublesome but remains very popular in the lower society.

 Right KT77 (Kinkless Tetrode) was invented by the British M.O.
 Valve Company and fitted into a socket of any EL34 (Pentode) amplifier without modifications.
 It had been an elite tube in the United Kingdom but was widespread in the United States.
 The tube was recently reintroduced by the Soviet Union and has since become more available.
 Acrosound used KT77 in the early 1960s mass-market REALISTIC 210.
 The idea was to usurp EL 34 in Hi-Fi markets and make a profit.
 Guitar players have looked at using KT77 too but it's expensive as High Fidelity and not as distorted as their preferred EL34 tube sounds.